Operating Principles

 Operation Modes

-Dr.Web MeshD can work both in the daemon mode and run on requests from other Dr.Web for UNIX Mail Servers components, located on the local host.
-If Dr.Web MeshD is configured to serve client connections (i.e. the ListenAddress parameter is not empty) and at least one of the services is activated, Dr.Web MeshD starts as a daemon and waits for connections from clients.
-Besides, Dr.Web MeshD can be activated on the local host upon request, for example, when executing the command:
+Dr.Web MeshD can either work in the daemon mode or run on requests from other Dr.Web for UNIX Mail Servers components installed on the local host.
+If Dr.Web MeshD is configured to serve client connections (i.e. the ListenAddress parameter is not empty) and at least one of the services is activated, Dr.Web MeshD starts as a daemon and awaits connections from clients.

-If Dr.Web MeshD is not set to process client connections (the ListenAddress parameter is empty) and there is no request to Dr.Web MeshD during the period specified in the IdleTimeLimit parameter, the component exits automatically.
+If Dr.Web MeshD is not set to process client connections (the ListenAddress parameter is empty) and there is no request to this component during the period specified in the IdleTimeLimit parameter, the component exits automatically.

 Services